khairop/pr2_expl_data/README.md

 ### Exploratory Data Project 2

-There are four scripts and four png files in github reposiroty
+There are six scripts and six png files in github reposiroty